onicagroup/sting/README.md

 #### ASSBLASTER

-[ASSBLASTER](https://github.com/sturdycloud/sting) (Sturdy Tactical Integrated Nerf Gun) is the code that ties everything together.
+[ASSBLASTER](https://github.com/sturdycloud/sting) (Automated Shooting System Based on Logical Assertions of Status, Threat, and Enemy Recognition) is the code that ties everything together.

 There are two main components: The `ASSBLASTER` Python library (low level hardware control of the gun), and the `gui` script, which does the heavy lifting of using OpenCV, Rekognition, and managing the guns GUI.